Gardners Books

 Gardners’ is an international wholesalers of books, eBooks, music and film.
 They work with multi-channel retailers worldwide, both online and on the high street, to supply physical and digital products.
 They offer back to store or direct to consumer on their behalf through a consumer direct fulfilment service.

 Gardners are based in a 350,000 square foot facility in Eastbourne in South East England.
 They offer access to over 500,000 products in stock for same day dispatch, as well as over 1.5 million eBooks available for instant fulfilment.

+As the main book distributor in the UK, most UK bookshops get their book supply from Gardners.